expjazz/tic-tac-toe/README.md

 ### Usage

 - Clone the project to your local machine

+## Instructions

-- To play it, open the main.rb file on your terminal
+- Open the file of the project on your terminal, and then type bin/main.rb and press enter.

 ## Author